 Daniel Flores is a Managing Director and co-founder of Quadrant Economics LLC.
 He has master’s and doctoral degrees in economics from Boston University, and a bachelor’s degree in economics from the University of Barcelona.

-Dr. Flores has been recognized by independent research conducted by Who’s Who Legal as being among the world’s leading arbitration expert witnesses from 2014 through 2019.
+Every year since 2014, Dr. Flores has been recognized by independent research conducted by Who’s Who Legal as being among the world’s leading arbitration expert witnesses.